 The second part of this section looks at the conditions that encourage producers to keep land in the CRP or cause removal of land from the CRP.
-In addition, it discusses what options a producer may take if he is allowed to increase his agricultural or recreational production on contracted CRP land.
+In addition, it discusses what options a producer may take if he or she is allowed to increase agricultural or recreational production on contracted CRP land.

-There is a very large variation in the responses to questions in this section.
+There is a large variation in the responses to questions in this section.
 The respondents are asked what net return per acre they feel is the minimum dollar value they would need to extend their CRP contract.
 Some respondents suggest that they need a very large net return.
 Others contracted their land for conservation purposes and would not take land out of the conservation program even if they received no return.

 The mean and median are reported for each district and for the total sample (Table 4).
 By comparison, Northern District respondents indicate that they need the highest level of return, while Southern District respondents suggest a lower return is acceptable.
-The Southern District has a very large percent of CRP contract holders that are over 65 years of age.
-Without the labor force capabilities, these respondents may have a much lower opportunity cost for the land.
+The Southern District has a large percentage of